10 tips for writing a professional and effective complaint email

 Maintain a professional and respectful tone

 Just because something went wrong doesn't mean you should abandon all social and professional etiquette.
 Remember that the recipient of your complaint email is a person, not a bot.
 So stay respectful, polite, and professional.
+McKinsey research on customer service demonstrates that a professional tone increases resolution satisfaction significantly.

 Don't hinder communication by: